 And more…

-Pair a few investigative piece(s) with at least one additional “story telling” device. i.e. video, data visualization, graphics/charts.
+Pair a few investigative piece(s) with at least one additional “story telling” device. i.e. video, data visualization, podcast, graphics/charts.

 Integrate community and creative engagement tactics for developing, producing, promoting, sharing AND/OR discussing your investigative reports to help with broader discussion, and overarching impact.